The Export feature allows you to export your artwork and share it with a client or social media, or to print it in different formats.

-This feature allows you to see your designs in Augmented Reality and virtually place your posters on a wall before printing it.
+This feature allows you to see your designs in a preview Augmented Reality space, and virtually place your posters on your wall before you print it.

-We love celebrating the work of our community and see the amazing things you can do with Vectornator.
+We love celebrating the work of our community and seeing the amazing things you can do with Vectornator.

-You can submit your illustrations using the button inside the Export Tab > Submit Artwork to get the chance to get featured on our website, software, or social media!
+You can submit your illustrations to our team by using the button inside the Export Tab labeled Submit Artwork to get a chance to be featured on our website, software, or social media!

 The illustration "Fox" used as an example is from @sooodesign.